sijingzhangzsj0604/docs/docs/cloud/getting-started/README.md

 3. Create the HTTPBIN Application;
 4. Create API for the HTTPBIN Application;
 5. Use [curl](https://curl.se/) to test if the API is working;
-6. Attach the [Rate Limiting Plugin](../guides/traffic-management/rate-limiting.md) to the API;
+6. Attach the [Limit Count Plugin](../guides/traffic-management/rate-limiting-with-limit-count.md) to the API;
 7. Summary.

 Are you ready?
 Here we go!